UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 Educational Qualifications

-| Indian Naval Academy | Degree in Engineering OR B.Sc. with Physics as core/elective subject from recognized University/Institution (with Physics & Mathematics at 10+2 level) |
+IMA & OTA: Degree from a recognized University or equivalent.Indian Naval Academy: Degree in Engineering OR B.Sc. with Physics as core/elective subject from recognized University/Institution (with Physics & Mathematics at 10+2 level).

-| Air Force Academy | Degree from recognized University (with Physics & Mathematics at 10+2 level) OR Bachelor of Engineering |
+Air Force Academy: Degree from recognized University (with Physics & Mathematics at 10+2 level) OR Bachelor of Engineering.

 Final Year Students: Candidates studying in final year/semester degree courses and awaiting final examination results may apply.
 However: